 and Typescript

 .
-Below is the database schema for the blogs
+Below is a simplified version of the database schema for the blogs

 table: